 PURPOSE: This regulation explains how the Department of Natural Resources implements fees authorized by the Missouri Clean Water Law.
 It sets the procedures for collection of fees from permit holders.
-Fees are collected for state operating permits, several permits and construction permits.
+Fees are collected for state operating permits, several permits, and construction permits.
 An appendix to the rule reflects the range of fees that is established under the Missouri Clean Water Law.

-- (1) Fees-General. - (A) All persons who build, erect, alter, replace, operate, use or maintain wastewater treatment facilities shall pay the appropriate fees as designated in sections 644.052 and 644.053, RSMo (see Appendix A). - (B) Definitions. - 1.
+- (1) Fees-General. - (A) Until December 31, 2014, all persons who build, erect, alter, replace, operate, use, or maintain wastewater treatment facilities shall pay the appropriate fees as designated in sections 644.051 to 644.057, RSMo.
+Pursuant to section 644.057, RSMo, beginning on January 1, 2015, such persons shall pay the appropriate fees prescribed by this rule (see Appendix A). - (B) Definitions. - 1.
 Adjusted design flow.
 The actual average wastewater flow from a human sewage treatment system.
 If the average flow is sixty percent (60%) or less than the system's design flow, the average flow may be substituted for the design flow when calculating the permit fee on human sewage treatment facilities in Appendix A of this rule. - 2.
 Definitions as set forth in the Missouri Clean Water Law and 10 CSR 20-2.010 shall apply to those terms when used in this regulation. - 3.
 Human sewage.
 Human excreta and wastewater, including bath and toilet waste, residential laundry waste, residential kitchen waste, and other similar waste from household or establishment appurtenances. - 4.
 Industrial process wastewater.
 This term as used in section 644.052, RSMo means any water, including storm water, that is regulated under 10 CSR 20-6.200, during manufacturing or processing, which comes into direct contact with or results from the production or use of any raw material, intermediate product, finished product, by-product or waste product. - 5.
 Privately-owned treatment works.
-A treatment works serving a residential area, restaurant, commercial concern or other operation that only produces domestic sewage as defined in section 701.025, RSMo. - (C) The fees referenced in subsection (1)(A) shall be paid by check or money order and made payable to the state of Missouri.
+A treatment works serving a residential area, restaurant, commercial concern, or other operation that only produces domestic sewage as defined in section 701.025, RSMo. - (C) The fees referenced in subsection (1)(A)

+shall be paid by check, money order, or credit card, made payable to the state of Missouri.
 In the event a check used for the payment of operating fees is returned to the department marked insufficient funds, the person forwarding the check shall be given fifteen (15) days to correct the insufficiency.
-If payment has not been corrected after fifteen (15) days, the person may be referred to the attorney general's office and late penalties assessed pursuant to section 644.055, RSMo.
+If payment has not been corrected after fifteen (15) days, the person may be referred to the attorney general's office and assessed late penalties, pursuant to section 644.055, RSMo.
 When a check used for the payment of a construction fee is returned to the department marked insufficient funds, review of the application shall cease and the applicant shall be notified.
 If the insufficiency is not corrected after ten (10) days, the application shall be returned as incomplete.